tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

      TODO: Add diagram

-### 3.8 Cardinality of bdqffdq terms
+### 3.8 Cardinality of bdqffdq terms (non-normative)

-The content of this section is non-normative.
+The content of this section is non-normative, see the [bdqffdq: landing page](../../bdqffdq/index.md) for related normative guidance.

 The expected relationships between classes in bdqffdq can be expressed as cardinality statements.
 Selected cardinality statements are given here to provide additional explanatory guidance on how class instances in bdqffdq are expected to be related to each other through object properties.
 Examples here are given for terms related to Validations.